taharangwala2105/trustedshops/README.md

 Furthermore to the tests conducted.
 I would also check:
 1. If the average score being graded is correct or not.
 2. If the page is responsive.
+3. If all other links on the page are functional and corresponding to the correct page.
-3. If the percentages of customers scoring particular grades is being calculated correctly because in my tests the percentage calculated was greater than 100%.
+4. If the percentages of customers scoring particular grades is being calculated correctly because in my tests the percentage calculated was greater than 100%.
-4. I would check if the date and time of the comments are matching.
+5. I would check if the date and time of the comments are matching.
-5. Other than the functionalities, i would also explore the UI/UX for inconsistencies.
+6. Other than the functionalities, i would also explore the UI/UX for inconsistencies.